ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

      9. json
      10. redcap.csv

 Export your study’s dataset or data dictionary into the `my_project/` folder.
-If you would like more information on supported file formats, please check out [here](https://norc-heal.github.io/healdata-utils/vlmd/supported_input_formats/).
+If you would like more information on supported file formats, please see our section on [supported input formats](resources/supported_input_formats.md).

 ### Create Virtual Environment